SakSal-tech/trade-capture-system/PROJECT-SETUP-GUIDE.md

 # Install dependencies
 npm install

-# Note: You may need to delete pnpm-lock.yaml first if switching from pnpm
+# You may need to delete pnpm-lock.yaml first if switching from pnpm
 # rm pnpm-lock.yaml  # Linux/macOS
 # del pnpm-lock.yaml  # Windows
 ```